-In this section, we define the minimally sufficient requirements for safety-critical obstacle detection and collision avoidance.
+In this section, we define the minimally sufficient, though not necessary and sufficient, requirements for safety-critical obstacle detection and collision avoidance.
+These requirements define a minimized set of features of an obstacle that the AV perception system should perceive to establish the existence of the obstacle.
 While some of the following observations are already well established, this work is the first to form a minimally sufficient set for safety-critical collision avoidance.
-Further, some requirements like object classification are typically considered crucial for perception in AV, however, we show that while it is valuable for mission-critical requirements like path planning, it is not for safety-critical collision avoidance.
+Further, some requirements like object classification are typically considered crucial for all aspects of perception in AV, however, we show that while it is valuable for mission-critical requirements, it is not for safety-critical collision avoidance.